 What type of laces do you need for Vans?

 As mentioned in our guide about lacing Jordan 1s, choosing between flat or round laces will come down to personal preference.

-However, it's worth noting most Vans come with flat laces as standard, as evidenced by these Vault By Vans x Bianca Chandôn Old Skools, so we'd recommend picking up something like these VSUDO Shoelaces if you're aiming to achieve a look similar to how the shoes are presented by Vans.
+However, it's worth noting most Vans come with flat laces as standard, evidenced by the popular "Black White" Sk8-Hi shoes, so we'd recommend picking up something like these VSUDO Shoelaces if you're aiming to achieve a look similar to how the shoes are presented by Vans.

 Once you figure out which type of laces you want, you then need to consider how long you need the shoelace to be.

 Most adult pairs of Vans come with eight eyelets on either side, so ultimately require 63" to 72" shoelaces.